carpentries-incubator/high-dimensional-stats-r/README.md

 This indicates that the maintainers will welcome a pull request fixing this issue.

+## Reviews

+The lesson has been iteratively developed and improved.
+For information on the development process, reviews and feedback from instructors following teaching see [REVIEWS](reviews.md).

 ## Maintainer(s)

 Current maintainers of this lesson are